 Around 31 percent of all glass produced is amber or brown in color.
 To create it, a small amount of sulfur, nickel and carbon is added to clear glass.
 Brown or amber glass bottles are often used for bottling beer.
 This type of glass can be recycled.

 A small percentage of glass produced in the U.S. is a variety of shades of green.
 Green glass is often used for wine bottles to preserve its integrity.
 To produce green glass, chromium, copper or iron is added.
 Green glass bottles can and should be recycled.

 Not all glass types are recyclable.
 Non-recyclable glass should be thrown in the dumpster or trash receptacle.
 Use this list to determine if an item can be included within the glass recycle bin:

 While recycling should be conducted whenever possible, not all glass types are recyclable.
 Consult this article to determine if a glass item can be recycled.
-When in doubt, throw it in the dumpster, or contact Lakeshore Recycling Systems with any questions or concerns.
+When in doubt, throw it in the dumpster, or contact LRS with any questions or concerns.